haskell/cabal/Cabal/doc/installing-packages.rst

     ::

-        # Example use of the 'setup' qualifier.
-This constraint
+        # Example uses of 'setup' qualifiers.

+        # This constraint applies to package bar when it is a
+        # dependency of any Setup.hs script.
+        $ cabal install --constraint="setup.bar == 1.0"

-        # applies to package bar when it is a dependency of the
+        # This constraint applies to package bar when it is a
-        # Setup.hs script of package foo.
+        # dependency of the Setup.hs script of package foo.
         $ cabal install --constraint="foo:setup.bar == 1.0"

     ..
 TODO: Uncomment this example once we decide on a syntax for 'exe'.